 So as my children played in the water, of course I wondered if there were sharks at Brownie’s Beach.
 The consensus is that these are fossils, and that many of them come from the cliffs on the edge of the beach.
 More info on the fossils at Brownie’s Beach from the Fossil Guy.
 Sounds like I should be much more worried about jelly fish than sharks.

 Serious fossil hunters often search near the cliffs to find bigger shark teeth; however, it is clearly sign-posted that rocks fall from the cliff regularly and it is dangerous.

 When to go to Brownie’s Beach

-Summer is obviously a great time to go to the beach, but Brownie’s beach recently began charging exorbitant prices to visitors between Memorial Day and Labor Day.
-The cost for non-Calvert County residents is $13/adults, $9/children (up to age 11).
+Summer is obviously a great time to go to the beach, but Brownie’s Beach recently began charging exorbitant prices to visitors between Memorial Day and Labor Day.
+The cost for non-Calvert County residents is $18/adult, $10/child (age 3-11).